labmlai/labml/readme.md

 * `python_file`: The python file with the experiment definition.
 * `comment`: Comment about the current experiment trial
 * `check_repo_dirty`: If `True` the experiment is halted if there are uncommitted changes to the git repository.
+* `is_log_python_file`: Whether to update the python source file with experiemnt results on the top.

 ```python
 EXPERIMENT.start_train(0)